jdelkins/vim-perlbrws/README.markdown

 browsing, even though I like this a lot better.

 Requires a Vim installation with `+perl` or `+perl/dyn`.
-Working configurations (versions of Vim and Perl) are not known at this point.
-It more or less works with vim-7.3.154 and perl-5.12.4 on my ubuntu box at this time, but I haven't tested it on other setups.
+Working configurations (versions of Vim and Perl) are not well known at this point.
+It more or less works with the following configurations:

+* vim-7.3.154 and perl-5.12.4 on my Ubuntu 11.10 box
+* vim-7.3.364 and perl-5.12.3 on my Windows 7 x64 machine

+... but I haven't tested it on other setups at this point.

 Basic Usage
 -----------